 RELIGION & FGM

-Is Female genital mutilation a matter of Religion?
+Is FGM a matter of Religion?

 To support the debate, we drafted a thematic note containing information on the supposed link between religion and FGM, as well as resources and questions to inform the debate.
 We invite everyone interested in the subject to read this note.